 - Washing of Feet The washing of feet was an ordinance instituted by our Lord and Savior Jesus Christ (John 13:1-17).
 Christ set the example by washing the feet of His disciples, illustrating the importance of humility and service in His followers.
-The washing of feet is practiced among the membership in the Church today. - Blessing of Children The blessing of a child consists of a prayer offered by an ordained elder to petition God's protection and blessing upon the child.
-Any child who is not of the age to be held responsible for their thoughts and actions may be blessed in The Church of Jesus Christ.
-In The Book of Mormon, Jesus commanded the parents to bring their children to Him, and He blessed them one by one (3 Nephi 17:11-25).
-In the New Testament, Jesus insisted the young children be brought to Him, stating that men and women must become like little children to enter into the kingdom of heaven.
+The washing of feet is practiced among members in the Church today. - Blessing of Children The blessing of a child consists of a prayer offered by an ordained elder to petition God's protection and blessing.
+Any child, who is not of the age to be held responsible for their thoughts and actions, may be blessed in The Church of Jesus Christ.
+In The Book of Mormon, Jesus commanded parents to bring their children to Him, and He blessed them one by one (3 Nephi 17:11-25).
+In the New Testament, Jesus insisted that young children be brought to Him, instructing that men and women must become like little children to enter into the kingdom of heaven.
 He then took them in His arms and blessed them (Mark 10:13-16).
 The Church practices blessing of children today.

-- The Peaceful Reign (Zion) This refers to a peaceful condition as well as the establishment of the kingdom of God on earth while men are still in the flesh (2 Nephi 21:6-10, 30:10-18, Isaiah 2:1-5, 11:1-10, Micah 4:1-4).
-The Church believes in the fulfillment of these scriptures. - Law of Offense The law of offense is the practice where individuals forgive and reconcile their differences, restoring love and fellowship with one another.
+- The Peaceful Reign (Zion) This refers to a peaceful condition as well as the establishment of the kingdom of God on earth while men are in the flesh (2 Nephi 21:6-10, 30:10-18, Isaiah 2:1-5, 11:1-10, Micah 4:1-4).
+The Church believes in the fulfillment of these scriptures. - Law of Offense The law of offense is the practice where individuals forgive and reconcile differences, restoring love and fellowship with one another.
 Jesus Christ eloquently explains the law of offense in Matthew 18:15-20.
-Unity is the goal to strive for unity with God and with each other.
+Unity is the goal for which to strive unity with God and with each other.
 There is strength in unity.
 Division and strife are tools Satan uses to divide, conquer, and weaken the Church.
 The law of offense is practiced in the Church today. - Unpaid Ministry Ministers in The Church of Jesus Christ are not paid.
 They do not receive their livelihood from preaching the gospel.
-In Matthew 10:8, Jesus instructed His disciples to preach and perform their ministerial duties without compensation, "freely ye have received, freely give".
-In The Book of Mormon, God commanded that men were to labor out of love for the souls of mankind (2 Nephi 26:29-31).
+In Matthew 10:8, Jesus instructs His disciples to preach and perform their ministerial duties without compensation, "freely ye have received, freely give".
+In The Book of Mormon, God commands men to labor out of love for the souls of mankind (2 Nephi 26:29-31).

-Ministers are not required to have ministerial degrees, but are encouraged to prayerfully read and study the scriptures and rely on the Holy Ghost for understanding and proper interpretation of God's word.
+Ministers are not required to have ministerial degrees, but are encouraged to prayerfully read and study the scriptures, and rely on the Holy Ghost for understanding and proper interpretation.
 Jesus chose and ordained ordinary men such as fishermen and tax collectors to be his disciples (Mark 3:13-15).

-• Divine Commission - The priesthood of Christ was given this commission, "Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and Io, I am with you alway, even unto the end of the world" (Matthew 28:19-20).
+• Divine Commission - The priesthood of Christ was given the commission, "Go ye therefore, and teach all nations, baptizing them in the name of the Father, and of the Son, and of the Holy Ghost: Teaching them to observe all things whatsoever I have commanded you: and lo, I am with you alway, even unto the end of the world" (Matthew 28:19-20).
 This is sometimes referred to as the "great commission."